0xPolygonMiden/miden-base/bin/proving-service/README.md

 # Miden proving service

 A service for generating Miden proofs on-demand.
 The binary enables spawning workers and a proxy for Miden's remote proving service.
-Currently, only supports transactions and batch proving.
+Currently supports proving individual transactions and transaction batches.

 The worker is a gRPC service that can receive transaction witnesses or proposed batches and returns the proof.
 It can only handle one request at a time and returns an error if is already in use.